dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ## Accessing Dgraph Services

-In the [Docker Compose Environment](#testing-nfs-with-docker-compose), Ratel UI will be accessible from http://localhost:8000 and Alpha from http://localhost:8080.
+In the [Docker Compose Environment](#testing-nfs-with-docker-compose), Alpha will be accessible from http://localhost:8080.

 In a [Kubernetes Environment](#testing-nfs-with-kubernetes), you will need to use port-forward to access these from `localhost`.